Technology-Notes/PureDarwin-PureDarwin-wiki/Home.md

 We would like to thank
 -   Apple, Inc. for releasing Darwin as Open Source
 -   kvv and _wms for their continuing help
+-   Adam Baxter for finding a Gold Sponsor to provide a hosted Mac mini from [MacStadium](http://www.macstadium.com)
 -   David Elliott for his work on boot-132
 -   The Chameleon team for their work on boot-132
 -   The xnu-dev team for their work on the XNU kernel